Battle of Leuthen: Casualties

 Out of an army of approximately 66,000 men, the Austrians lost 22,000, including 3,000 dead, 7,000 wounded and an astonishing 12,000 captured.
 Of the dead and wounded, the Austrian demographer and historian Gaston Bodart estimated that almost 5% were officers.
 He also placed such other losses as capture and desertion at 17,000, almost 26%.
 Charles lost entire regiments, which scattered in the first attacks or overrun at the end; they simply dissolved in the waves of Prussian blue coats.
 The Prussians also captured 51 standards and 116 of the 250 Austrian cannons.
 Of the Prussian army of 36,000, Frederick lost 6,344, including 1,141 dead, 5,118 wounded and 85 captured.
 He lost none of his artillery.

 Despite the victory, its cost was high: Frederick lost one fifth of the men he had taken into battle, including two of his major generals.

 The battle presented a severe blow to Austrian morale.
 The army had been soundly beaten by another half its size with fewer guns and tired after a long march over twelve days.
 Charles and his second-in-command, Count Leopold Joseph von Daun, sank "in the depths of despondency", and the prince could not fathom what had happened.
 Charles had a mixed-to-poor record against Frederick in past encounters, but he had never fared so badly as at Leuthen.
 After the crushing defeat, Maria Theresa replaced him with Daun.
 Charles retired from military service and later served as the governor of the Habsburg Netherlands.

-The Austrians also learned some lessons, such as not to fight the Prussians in open fields and to choose their own ground for battle.
-They later used those lessons.